Camp War Eagle Family Program

 After your student registers for CWE, an e-mail confirmation will be sent to their Auburn e-mail account.
 A confirmation letter and packet will also be mailed within a week of your registration.
 The confirmation letter and packet contains important materials including a parking pass, map, lodging brochure, and other essential information.
 If your student has not received this letter and packet within two weeks of registering for Camp War Eagle, please contact our office at 334-844-4501.

 The Auburn University Medical Clinic requires all students to turn in a Medical Information Form prior to attending Auburn.
-The medical form should be submitted electronically via Med+Proctor on the AU Medical Clinic website.
+The Medical Form should be submitted electronically via Clearwave on the AU Medical Clinic website.
 Click here to be directed to the form.
 If your student does not have the form completed by the time they attends Camp War Eagle, they will complete a Letter of Understanding (LOU) in AU Access which will temporarily clear the hold on your student's account to allow for their class registration at CWE.
-The Medical Information Form must then be submitted via Med+Proctor within 30 days of your Camp War Eagle session.
+The Medical Information Form must then be submitted via Clearwave within 30 days of your Camp War Eagle session.

-If your student requires special accommodations, please contact the Office of Accessibility at 334-844-2096 or visit their website.
+If your student requires special accommodations, please contact Auburn University Accessibility at 334-844-2096 or visit their website.
 Click on "Students" to find information about the steps to receive accommodations.
-You are encouraged to visit their office at 1244 Haley Center during your visit to Auburn.
+If these are accommodations your student will need throughout their time at Auburn, you and your student are encouraged to visit their office at 1244 Haley Center during your visit to Auburn.

 Parents begin the program with check-in and an Opening Session in the Student Center.
 You will meet your Parent Counselors and other Camp War Eagle staff and learn more about what to expect at CWE.

-Parents will have the opportunity to receive information presented by representatives from various campus offices including Student Financial Services, the AU Medical Clinic, Campus Safety and Security, Housing and Residence Life, and more.
+Parents will have the opportunity to receive information presented by representatives from various campus offices including Student Financial Services, the AU Medical Clinic, Campus Safety and Security, Housing, and more.
 These representatives will also be available for questions during and after the meetings.

 Parents will meet with two Parent Counselors in a small group setting to learn more about Auburn from a student’s perspective.
-Information covered includes Parking & Tiger Transit, Office of Information Technology, Student Football Tickets, lots of Q&A time, and more!
+Information covered includes Parking & Tiger Transit, Involvement, Dining, Tiger Card, Student Football Tickets, lots of Q&A time, and more!

-Parents will join the students for meetings with the Academic Advisors from their college or school.
+Parents will join the students for meetings with academic advisors from their college or school.
 This meeting will occur in the morning of day two.
+That afternoon, students will register with their school or college while parents and guests hear from other academic resources for success and Parent & Family Programs about how to manage your family's transition to college.

-Parents and students will have an opportunity to browse the services provided by local businesses in the Auburn area.
+Parents and students will have an opportunity to browse the services provided by local businesses in the Auburn area at our Business Fair.
 Representatives will also be on hand to present information and answer questions regarding their businesses.